 British Democracy in Action: Remembering the 1983 Bermondsey By-election

 I’m not much of a political animal.
-Sure, I take an interest in what our rulers and their fawning creatures are up to, usually through the lenses of the BBC website or Private Eye.
-The recent general election got me hooked, in slightly the same way that the World Cup does every four years.
+Sure, I take an interest in what our rulers and their fawning creatures are up to.
+I even find myself writing about it all.
+General elections get me hooked, in much the same way the World Cup does every four years.
 However, I’ve never belonged to a party and have voted for all the major ones (except one) at one time or another.
-Not for me, though, the cut-and-thrust of the committee room, the whispered conversations in corridors or the feverish plotting: this last activity appears, from what one reads, to be the main requirement of political activism and probably the one that yields the most tangible results.
+Not for me, though, the cut-and-thrust of the committee room, the whispered conversations in corridors or the feverish plotting: this last activity appears to be the main requirement of political activism and probably the one that yields the most tangible results.

 Above all, it’s the factions that got me.
 Back in the 80s, several of us used to frequent a pub in Brixton Road which was the favoured haunt of a number of left-wing groups.
 My friends Patrick, Paul and Mark, all of them journalists, used to play ‘spot the leftie’ there.
 This involved eavesdropping on a conversation at a neighbouring table, guessing which group the people belonged to and then putting it to the test by asking them.
 To me it was a blur.
 I liked the beer and my friends but I couldn’t keep up with the conversation.
 I’d have been much happier talking about football or how to write the perfect middle-eight for a song.